 As with any program, teaching students your expectations for each activity is a must.
-Our students enjoy mostly uninterrupted, quiet work time (unless they are called to the guided reading table) and much more instruction time at the guided reading table!
+Our students enjoy mostly uninterrupted, quiet work time (unless they are called to the guided reading table).
+That way, students can get their seatwork done and have much more instruction time at the guided reading table!

-More time in text.
-Isn’t that what they need?
+More time in text..Isn’t that what they need?

 - 7 Ways to Squeeze MORE Into Your Literacy Block